1.1 The Higher Education Funding Council for England (HEFCE) published the following definition of risk:

 - financial capacity.

-4.5 The University’s Risk Register is updated for each meeting of Council.
-Faculty Risk Management Action Plans are considered regularly by Faculty Executive Committees, and reviewed by the University Planning Team on an annual basis (see paragraph 3.7 above).
+4.5 The gross and net risks associated with the 10 sub-categories of risk are reviewed before each meeting of ARAC and any changes are recommended to Council via ARAC.
+Faculty Risk Management Action Plans are considered regularly by Faculty Executive Committees and reviewed by the planning team on an annual basis (see paragraph 3.7 above).

 5. Evaluating risks